diggsweden/rest-api-profil-lint-processor/SECURITY.md

    - Provide a detailed description of the security vulnerability.
    - Include as much information as possible to help us understand and address the issue.

-Send this information, along with any additional relevant details, to [INSERT_CONTACT_METHOD].
+Send this information, along with any additional relevant details, to <ospo@digg.se>.

 ## Confidentiality